ilanschnell/bitarray/doc/canonical.rst

     >>> symbol
     ['a', 'b', 'r', 'c', 'd']

-The output is tuple with the following elements:
+The output is a tuple with the following elements:

-* A dictionary mapping each symbols to a ``bitarray``
+* A dictionary mapping each symbol to a ``bitarray``
 * A list containing the number of symbols for each code length, e.g. `count[3] = 1` because there is one symbol (``r``) with code length ``3``.